 PARTICIPANTS WHO VIOLATE OF ANY OF THE POLICIES ABOVE WILL BE BANNED FOR LIFE FROM ALL USACO ACTIVITIES.
 DON'T CHEAT -- THERE ARE NO SECOND CHANCES!
 (And on a practical note, there really is no benefit to you in cheating on a USACO contest; you can learn much more by making an honest attempt at solving the problems!).
 We often follow up on cheating offences by contacting a student's teachers or school principal; expulsions have resulted from this in the past, so know that consequences of cheating may extend beyond just participation in USACO.

 General Technical Details

 - Do not submit programs that open data files that aren't related to the contest task at hand.
-Read only the specified input files and write only the specified output files.
+Read only input files and write only output files that are specified by a problem.
 Do not use `temporary' data files.

 - Unless otherwise stated, programs must be deterministic in nature and produce identical answers each time they are run with identical input(s).
 Programs that are not deterministic may be disqualified.
 Note that random-number based programs can still be entered -- they should use a fixed seed so they get the same answer each time.